ItsRacoon/Hospital-Management-System-/README.md

 5. **Set Up the Database**:

     - Make sure XAMPP is running (Apache and MySQL).
-    - Create a database named `hospital_db`.
+    - Create a database named `hospital`.
-    - Update the database configuration in your Flask application if necessary (usually found in `config.py` or a similar file).
+    - Update the database configuration in your Flask application if necessary (usually found in `main.py` or a similar file).

 6. **Run the Application**: